r-grandorder/tri-hermes/en/pages/Interludes/Sei Shonagon.md

 Oh, you could tell?
 It's not anything specific.

 **Mephistopheles:**
 Ta-dah!
 Here's jiang!
 This soy you see in my hands is an alluring product obtained through routes I'm not allowed to disclose!
 Believe it or not, one bite in the morning can keep you awake the whole day, and one bite in the evening can make you sleep the whole night!
 It can heal fatigue, remove stress, and induce poisoning!
 And it comes in the form of the most mystic chocolate!
-According to the package, it's still a **prototype model**, not guaranteed to be properly digestible!
+According to the package, it's still a **prototype model:**, not guaranteed to be properly digestible!

 **Sei Shounagon:**
 Woohoo, you rock, Mephy!
 I love chocolate.
 It's vaguely nostalgic, though I don't what it takes me back to.